deezer/character_embeddings_qa/UAR/README.md

 # Universal Authorship Representation of Literary Characters

 This folder contain all the code and data necessary to train UAR models on DramaCV.
-It is based on the official [LUAR repository](https://github.com/LLNL/LUAR), that we slightly modified to match our data structure.
+It is based on the official [LUAR repository](https://github.com/LLNL/LUAR), that we slightly modified to match DramaCV data structure.

 ## HuggingFace
 Our trained UAR model variants are now available on HuggingFace, find the Scene version [here](https://huggingface.co/gasmichel/UAR_scene) and the Play version [here](https://huggingface.co/gasmichel/UAR_Play).

-Also finsd DramaCV directly on huggingface [here](https://huggingface.co/datasets/gasmichel/DramaCV).
+Also find DramaCV directly on huggingface [here](https://huggingface.co/datasets/gasmichel/DramaCV).

 ## Training